Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Empirical Analyses

-Beyond depression prediction, TempPNet is capable of interpreting why a patient is classified as depressed by presenting the contributing temporal symptom progression (trend prototype) and the corresponding walking symptom (symptom prototype).
-Figure \ref{fig:trend-results} shows the most salient trend prototypes that our model learned.
+Beyond depression detection, TempPNet is capable of interpreting why a patient is classified as depressed by presenting the contributing temporal symptom progression (trend prototype) and the corresponding walking symptom (symptom prototype).
+Figure \ref{fig:trend-results-nhanes} shows the trend prototypes that our model learned from the NHANES dataset.
+These trend prototypes are the prototypical depression or non-depression trends.
+They are learned in a data-driven manner and show representative trends.
 For each picture, the x-axis is time, and the y-axis is symptom severity.

 Trend prototypes (1)-(5) are depression trend prototypes.
 They represent the severities of depression symptoms trending up.
-Some of them have deviations from time to time in the upward trend, such as (2)-(4), representing temporary symptom relief and deterioration of depression.
+Some of them have deviations from time to time in the upward trend, representing temporary symptom relief and deterioration of depression.
 This conforms with the typical depression trend \citep{bockting_lifetime_2015}.
-Trend prototypes (6)-(10) are non-depression trend prototypes, where (6), (7), (9), and (10) represent trending down and (8) represents fluctuating with no trend.
+Trend prototypes (6)-(10) are non-depression trend prototypes, where (7)-(10) represent trending down and (6) represents fluctuating at a certain level.
 These are not typical depression trends.
+The trend prototypes are learned using all the patients' data rather than relying on a single patient's data.
+Each patient's observed walking data could be at different stages of a trend — some at the rising stage, some at the stable stage, among others.
+Together they depict a complete trend.
+Multiple patients could also share the same trend prototype if their symptom severity levels are at the same stage (e.g., all on the rise).
 Each trend prototype is coupled with underlying symptoms.
-Figure \ref{fig:symptom-results} shows the symptom prototypes that our model learned.
+Figure \ref{fig:symptom-results-nhanes} shows the symptom prototypes that our model learned.

-The prototype visualization in Figure \ref{fig:symptom-results} shows the sensor signal of the symptoms.
-Prior literature suggests that depression walking symptoms can be reflected in gait features, such as walking speed, stride, and speed of the lifting motion of the leg \citep{sloman_gait_1982,lemke_spatiotemporal_2000,nhs_symptoms_2022}.
-When interpreting the prediction of a patient, these gait features can be computed for the symptom prototypes.
-The yellow area is the receptive field that presents the corresponding symptom.
-The darker the color, the stronger the symptom is present in that region.
+The prototype visualization in Figure \ref{fig:symptom-results-nhanes} shows the sensor signal of the symptoms.
+These symptom prototypes are learned by our method across all patients.
+Each patient may present none, one, or more of these symptoms in their walking patterns.
+Prior literature suggests that depression walking symptoms can be reflected in gait patterns, such as walking speed, stride, and speed of the lifting motion of the leg \citep{sloman_gait_1982,lemke_spatiotemporal_2000,nhs_symptoms_2022}.
+To accompany the interpretation of the detection of a patient, these gait patterns can be computed for the symptom prototypes.